Blog Domestic Crafty Healthy Pretty Kids Interviews Galleries Home Facebook Google + Twitter Flickr Tumblr Ravelry Pinterest RSS Email

 -taco seasoning

--Sirarcha/rooster sauce
+Sirarcha/rooster sauce

 -minced garlic (though back in the day we used garlic powder)